androb/deliverables/interviewplaybook/examples/medical-assistant/medical-assistant-final.md

 Candidates must be proficient in computer skills, including Microsoft Office and electronic medical records systems.
+This competency evaluates their ability to use technology effectively in a clinical setting.

 ### Lead Question